HHS/meshrdf/README.md

 ```

-# Generation of the hierarchy
+# Generation of the tree hierarchy

-***FIXME:  where is this file?
-How does it work?***
+Once the original RDF data has been loaded to an RDF database such as Virtuoso, the script

-In an RDF database, script creatMeSHHierarchy.sql create a relation
+sql/createMeSHHierarchy.sql creates skos:broader links between parent and child nodes
-child mesh:upperDescriptor parent based on tree numbers
+of the tree hierarchy, based on the tree numbers.